zymlabs/keycloak-cloudflare-turnstile-provider/README.md

 **Note**: Theme selection only applies to **Custom Theme** implementation (Option 3).
 Other implementation options (Separate Page, Script Injection) are theme-agnostic and work with any Keycloak theme.

 **See [docs/THEME-SELECTION.md](docs/THEME-SELECTION.md) for detailed theme selection guide.**

+**Integrating with existing custom themes?** See [docs/CUSTOM-THEME-INTEGRATION.md](docs/CUSTOM-THEME-INTEGRATION.md) for step-by-step instructions on copying Turnstile code from the bundled reference themes into your own custom theme templates.

 ## Installation